MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 Learning your organization's environment requires a period of seven days during which you may expect a high volume of alerts.

+### Unusual ISP for an OAuth app

+The detection identifies an OAuth app connecting to your cloud application from an ISP that is uncommon for the app.
+This may indicate that an attacker tried to use a legitimate compromised app to perform malicious activities on your cloud applications.

+**Learning period**

+The learning period for this detection is 30 days.

+**TP**, **B-TP**, or **FP**?

+1. **TP**: If you're able to confirm that the activity wasn't a legitimate activity of the OAuth app or that this ISP is not used by the legitimate OAuth app.

+    **Recommended action**: Revoke all the access tokens of the OAuth app and investigate if an attacker has access to generating OAuth access tokens.

+1. **FP**: If you can confirm that the activity was made legitimately by the genuine OAuth app.

+    **Recommended action**: Dismiss the alert.

+**Understand the scope of the breach**

+1. Review the activities performed by the OAuth app.

+1. Investigate if an attacker has access to generating OAuth access tokens.

 ## Collection alerts

 This section describes alerts indicating that a malicious actor may be attempting to gather data of interest to their goal from your organization.